/ About Us /Chocolate Online Learning

 Don't get me wrong: Learning from a teacher or chef standing right beside you is great.
 But it's also expensive and doesn't give you the flexibility of practicing or researching when it fits your schedule.
 AND, once your two or three days of face-to-face training is over, so is the chef's support.

-In our programs, we have you with us for two to three months – plenty of time for us to help you solve any problems you run into during your practice.
+In our programs, you are with us for anywhere from two weeks to three months – plenty of time for us to help you solve any problems you run into during your practice.
 Also we have time to explain the WHY as well as the HOW so you can fix your own problems when they occur in the future.
+We have a very active online Graduate Centre where our students continue interacting long after the program is finished.